 Our operations are treated as one operating segment, drug discovery and development, in accordance with FASB Statement No. 131 Disclosures about Segments of an Enterprise and Related Information ("SFAS 131").
-For the three months ended March 31, 2006, we recorded revenue from customers throughout the United States, Canada, Sweden, and Germany.
-Sales to international customers
+For the three and six months ended June 30, 2006, we recorded revenue from customers